hotncoldpi/agent/README.md

 - Provides remote configuration of alert parameters
 - Provides historical graphing and limited configuration via local web pages

-It has been successfully tested on debian and raspbian OSes.
+It has been successfully tested on Debian and Raspbian OSes.